 Reckless driving behavior such as street racing, operating a vehicle while intoxicated, and speeding claimed thousands of lives each year.
 Ohio has a serious issue with people driving intoxicated, speeding, and using their phones on the road.
-We have gotten to a point where distracted driving and reckless driving behavior is becoming more responsible for a car accident than any other form of traffic violation.
+We have gotten to a point where distracted driving and reckless driving behavior are becoming more responsible for a car accident than any other form of a traffic violation.

 But what are the real consequences for reckless driving behavior?
 The victims of reckless driving car accidents or DUI accidents will tell you that they aren’t serious enough.
 Ohio is actually one of the more relaxed States when it comes to OVI penalties, and penalties for reckless driving.
 It’s shocking how low the title teas are for street racing or for using the phone behind the wheel.

 The first penalty for OVI in Ohio is a minor suspension of the license, a reinstatement fee, and proof that the driver still has Insurance.
 Some of these suspensions are as little as a few days.
 Now, repeat offenders and do have a bit more of a stiff time.
 Anyone with a second OVI will face at least 10 days in jail, hundreds of dollars in fines, and a license suspension between one and five years.